jpilomia/jpilomia/README.md

 - 👋 Hi, I’m @jpilomia
 - 👀 I’m interested in AI and Cloud Services
-- 🌱 I’m currently learning how AWS works
+- 🌱 I’m currently learning how the Cloud works
-- 💞️ I’m looking to help developers find and use AWS more effective
+- 💞️ I’m looking to help developers find and use NVIDIA Cloud APIs
 - 📫 How to reach me: @jpilomia (twitter)

 <!---